MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Rationale

 However, extending this approach to three dimensions introduces substantial challenges.
-The same authors proposed a three-dimensional hex meshing variant \cite{awad2016all}, but the demonstrated results were three simple geometries: a sphere, a doll, and a cylinder, without providing any guarantees on mesh quality.
-Furthermore, the method was restricted to uniform grids, unlike the adaptive grid framework employed in the two-dimensional case.
-Here, three primary difficulties emerge.
-First, the original formulation failed to recognize that the method's essence lies in combining MC with midpoint subdivision.
-Instead, the authors simplified the problem to five basic cases of planar-cube intersections.
-In practice, the topological configurations of input geometry within a cube are considerably more complex, and intersection points on cutting surfaces with more than three vertices are frequently non-coplanar.
-Second, while midpoint subdivision of an arbitrary \(n\)-gon in two dimensions invariably produces \(n\) quads, the three-dimensional case imposes stricter constraints.
-As discussed later in Section \ref{sec:propertiesof3RegularGraph}, only polyhedra with 3-regular graph connectivity containing \(n\) vertices are bounded to yield \(n\) hexes after midpoint subdivision.
-Third, the geometric interpretation of Jacobian quality becomes significantly more complex.
-In two-dimensions, the Jacobian is related to the sine of the interior angles; in three-dimensions, it corresponds to the signed volume of the tetrahedron formed by a vertex's three edges.
-This geometric complexity, combined with the diverse configurations in adaptive grids, makes establishing rigorous quality guarantees significantly more difficult.
-This paper aims to provide a comprehensive and rigorous treatment of these three challenges, presenting theoretical foundations and practical solutions for robust three-dimensional hex meshing.
+The authors of \cite{rushdi2017all} also propose a three-dimensional hex meshing variant \cite{awad2016all}, but it fails to recognize that the essence lies in combining volumetric meshing with MC.
+Instead, the authors simplify the problem to five basic cases of planar-cube intersections.
+In practice, the topological configurations of input geometry within a cube are more complex, and intersection points on cutting surfaces with more than three vertices are typically non-coplanar.
+As a result, the demonstrated results are restricted to simple geometries: a sphere, a doll, and a cylinder, without providing guarantees on mesh quality. min SJ of \(0.277\) is guaranteed before projection in \cite{protais2025automatic}, whereas the boundary still converges at first order.
+In addition, the provided configurations cannot solve the problem of face and volume topology ambiguities.
+Furthermore, both methods are restricted to uniform grids, unlike the adaptive grid framework employed in the two-dimensional scenario \cite{rushdi2017all}.
+The natural next step is therefore to investigate whether all polyhedra that arise in MC can be subdivided into all-hex elements, and whether mesh quality guarantees can be maintained under adaptive background grids with intersection points moving on edges.
+Here, two primary difficulties emerge.
+On one hand, while subdividing an arbitrary \(n\)-gon in two dimensions invariably produces \(n\) quads, the three-dimensional case imposes stricter constraints.
+As discussed later in Section \ref{sec:propertiesof3RegularGraphs}, only polyhedra with 3-regular graph connectivity containing \(n\) vertices are guaranteed to yield \(n\) hexes after subdivision.
+On the other hand, the geometric interpretation of Jacobian quality becomes significantly more complex.
+In two dimensions, the Jacobian is related to the sine of the interior angles; in three dimensions, it corresponds to the signed volume of the tetrahedron formed by a vertex's three edges.
+This complexity, together with tremendous configurations in adaptive grids, makes establishing rigorous quality guarantees significantly more difficult.
+This paper aims to address these two challenges by providing theoretical foundations and practical solutions, as a step toward robust hex meshing.